Re-ViLM: Retrieval-Augmented Visual Language Model for Zero and Few-Shot Image Captioning: Multimodal Data for Pretraining and Retrieval

 \subsection{Image-Text Pair Data}

 In this work, we pretrain our models using two multi-modal datasets: 1)~\textbf{CC3M + CC12M + SBU}, which consists of overall 15 million high-quality image-text pairs from the Conceptual Dataset~\cite{sharma2018conceptual, changpinyo2021conceptual} and SBU Captions~\cite{ordonez2011im2text}; 2)~\textbf{COYO-700M}~\cite{kakaobrain2022coyo-700m}, which contains 747 million image-text pairs after filtering out low-quality samples from a collection of 10 billion web image-text sources.
 In our experiment, we find that the high-quality captions are essential for pretraining in image captioning task.
 Thus, we further filter out instances with irregular textual tokens or low CLIP similarity scores between image and text, and obtain 104M high-quality image-text pairs.
 For simplicity, we refer to the CC3M + CC12M + SBU dataset as \bf CCS and the COYO-104M dataset as \bf COYO.
 At retrieval, we use \bf CCS and \bf COYO as the main sources for our retrieval database, and utilize the Faiss library~\cite{johnson2019billion} to support fast similarity-based retrieval.
+It takes 241GB for storing faiss index file and for each query, it takes around 50ms performing retrieval on our database.